rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 When using the default route table for subnets, with 0.0.0.0/0 populated automatically by Azure, all Azure API requests are routed over Azure’s internal network.
 As long as the Network Security Group rules allow egress to Azure API endpoints, proxies with user-defined routing configured allow you to create private clusters with no public endpoints.

-So in a nutshell we're routing all the traffic through the Bastion Proxy (squid in our case), controlling and having the possibility to whitelisting or blacklisting the traffic that goes though the Proxy from the OCP cluster.
+So in a nutshell we're routing all the traffic through the Bastion Proxy (squid in our case), controlling and having the possibility of whitelisting or blacklisting the traffic that goes through the Proxy from the OCP cluster.

 On the other hand, we must ensure that cluster Operators do not access Azure APIs using a proxy; Operators must have access to Azure APIs outside of the proxy.